 Launched in 2014, the purpose of the Employers of National Service (EONS) initiative is to create a talent pipeline connecting AmeriCorps and Peace Corps alumni with leading employers from the private, public and nonprofit sectors.
-To learn more about Employers of National Service and see a full list of participating employers,

-Networking, Answering FAQs from Employers, and Employment and Alumni with Disabilities.
+Learn more about Employers of National Service and see a full list of participating employers,.
+Additional job-seeking resources can be found in the Alumni section of the AmeriCorps website, including: Understanding Benefits of Service, National Service Resume Basics, Creative Networking, Answering FAQs from Employers, and Employment and Alumni with Disabilities.